GLab/glab.github.io/manuals/user.md

 All links in this manual link to the official ToMaTo testbed.
 If you are using a different installation, please modify the links accordingly before clicking on them.

-If not stated otherwise, all instructions are giving for using the webfrontend.
+If not stated otherwise, all instructions are intended for using the webfrontend.